 DecisionTreeDiscretiser#

-The DecisionTreeDiscretiser() replaces numerical variables by discrete, i.e., finite variables, which values are the predictions of a decision tree.
+The DecisionTreeDiscretiser() replaces numerical variables by discrete, i.e., finite variables, whose values are the predictions of a decision tree, the bin number, or the bin limits.

 The method is inspired by the following article from the winners of the KDD 2009 competition: http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf

 The DecisionTreeDiscretiser() trains a decision tree per variable.
-Then, it transforms the variables, with predictions of the decision tree.
+Then it finds the boundaries of each bin.
+Finally, it replaces the variable values with the predictions of the decision tree, the bin number, or the bin limits.

 The DecisionTreeDiscretiser() works only with numerical variables.
-A list of variables to transform can be indicated.
+You can pass a list with the variables you wish to transform.
 Alternatively, the discretiser will automatically select all numerical variables.

 More details in the User Guide.